Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: Proofs

-\subsection{Proof of Lemma 1}
+\subsubsection{Proof of Lemma 1}

 Overall, we want to show that the probability that a cluster $\mathcal{S}_j$ with elements from the true underlying partition $\mathcal{S}_{0q}$ is merged with a cluster with elements from the same partition $\mathcal{S}_{0q}$ goes to 1.
+The proof is structured as follows: